apoc64/WackyWidgetsRails/README.md

 ### Deployment:

 The Heroku project for this app is connected to this repo, so that any commit to master will automatically trigger a new build in the Heroku app.
-It is currently running on a free hobby plan, so dynos my go to sleep if unused for 30 minutes and require 30 seconds or more to wake up when the app receives a new request.
+It is currently running on a free hobby plan, so dynos may go to sleep if unused for 30 minutes and require 30 seconds or more to wake up when the app receives a new request.

 ### Additional Features: